zestsoftware/zest.stabilizer/zest/stabilizer/README.txt

 in the sense that it is hardcoded to two assumptions/requirements that are true for us.

+**Note**: At Zest we have changed our client buildout setup and have not used this package in quite a while.

 Requirement 1: split buildout configs
 -------------------------------------